EliSauder/custom-arduino-build-pipeline/README.md

 * makefile - The makefile for the project.
 * README.md - This file
 * src/main.c - A simple blink example on pin 2
 * src/pinouts.h - This contains a translation layer from the AVR chip's PORTS and PINs to the Arduino's labeled Pins.
-Currently the only board supported by this is the *Arduino Mega 2560*
+Currently the only board supported by this is the *Arduino Mega 2560*.
+I have also not implemented any of the analog pins yet.
 * src/util.h - Contains some defines to use for readability and ease of use.